Back to school

 Social psychological support service and networks

 Parents are cordially invited to exchange views on their children’s development with the teacher in an informal setting.
-This “Coffee @ LESC” takes place on the first Monday of each month from 7.30 a.m. – 9.30 a.m.
+This “Coffee @ LESC” takes place on the 8 november, 10 january, 7 february and 6 june from 7.30 a.m. – 9.30 a.m.